 Keep a Firm Eye on the Search Volume

 Being SEO experts, often we ignore keyword phrases with low volume, the ones hardly anyone uses.
 Isn’t it?
 But, that should not be the standard practice as an SEO starter.

 The answer is simple.
 Suppose there is a low-volume keyword with only 20 estimated searches in a month.

 But for that low-volume word your website ranks fourth on SERP and the researcher who clicks your website using that low-volume keyword signs a B2B contract worth $300,000 for machinery parts with your business.
 It happens, now would you ignore it.

 On the other part, if we talk about high-volume keyword phrases, they are highly competitive for starters and could give you pause from ranking high in research results.

 The high-volume keywords often have multiple purposes whereas your listed products or services on the website for the same are just a small part of it.

 4. Think Twice before going with the high volume, low competition advice

-For years, experts in SEO have given advice to starters to look out and pursue low competition and high volume keywords.
+For years, experts in SEO have given advice to starters to look out for and pursue low-competition and high-volume keywords.

 Sounds fantastic!!
 But, it is mostly thinking about the apple and oranges way.